 Apply now!
-Applications for the 2015 Cutting Edge Research Grant program will be accepted through June 1.
+Application deadline extended until June 8.
 CERG unites education and innovation to encourage and stimulate clinical research and the transfer of new technologies from the research settings to surgical practice.
 Since 2000, ASDS has awarded more than $1 million in clinical research funding in surgical oncology, lasers, neuromodulators, fillers, liposuction and other cosmetic procedures.

 Be a part of advancing the specialty of dermatologic surgery!
 ASDS has taken a prospective approach to positively affecting the future of the specialty of dermatologic surgery in recommending research on Board-directed topics.
 The intended result of Board-directed research is data that will help promote dermatologic surgeons as innovators, foster public awareness of dermatologic surgeons as experts, support ASDS positions on patient safely and regulatory issues, etc. Evidence-based and comparative effectiveness research is called for as well.
 By facilitating research in specific areas, ASDS will be able to further position itself as a catalyst for key findings in dermatologic surgery, and you can play an integral role.